montymobile1/devdox-ai-portal-api/README.md

 # DevDox AI Portal API

-A backend API service for the DevDox AI Portal, built with Flask and Supabase.
+A backend API service for the DevDox AI Portal, built with FastAPI and Supabase.

 ## Project Overview